Thriving in a Health Attention Economy: Health from First Principles

 Consider a stool test.
 When the results identify low Akkermansia and F. prausnitzii (important healthy gut microbes), the client begins a mucosal repair phase.
 Within weeks, bloating and urgency subside, stool form stabilizes, and energy returns.
 The client can feel their digestion normalizing, and a follow-up test confirms the shift.
 That pairing of felt improvement plus measurable confirmation is self-verification.

 Contrast that with the typical expert-driven loop.
 A person feels unwell and begins collecting opinions.
 Each practitioner offers a different explanation and a new set of instructions to follow.
 Improvements come and go, but understanding never deepens.
 The client learns to evaluate experts, not themselves.
-Their sense of cause and effect—the foundation of self-trust—erodes a little more with each round.
+Their sense of cause and effect, the foundation of self-trust, erodes a little more with each round.

 Breath training provides an even clearer demonstration.
-After two minutes of slow nasal breathing at their resonance frequency, a client’s heart-rate variability graph steadies, their hands warm, and the mind quiets.
+After five minutes of slow nasal breathing at their resonance frequency, a client’s heart-rate variability graph steadies, their hands warm, and the mind quiets.
 They don’t need a coach to tell them it worked.
 They can feel the parasympathetic shift.
 The data only corroborates what they already sensed.

 The same principle holds when working with emotion directly.
 In presence-based emotional processing, the client starts by naming a distressing situation, say, a fear of speaking in front of a group, and tracking what it feels like in the body.
 Through a brief series of focused questions, awareness shifts.
 The process ends where it began: they revisit the same fear and ask, does it still feel like a problem?
 Only the client can answer.
 If the charge is gone, the proof is immediate.
 The practitioner doesn’t interpret.
 The client verifies.